+Sidlaw Hills
-Volcanic hills with distinctive south-east facing scarps and braes

-Important backdrop and setting to Strathmore, Perth, the lower Tay and the Carse of Gowrie

-Accessible sport and recreation adjacent to the city of Perth, with prominent viewpoints at Kinnoull Hill and Moncreiffe Hill

-Rich heritage of hill forts and castles and designed landscapes

-Hidden glens behind the braes, away from the more prominent hills

-Characteristic hill-foot villages of the Carse of Gowrie, backed by the steep wooded Braes of the Carse

-The drama of the cliffs, woodland and tower at Kinnoull Hill, high above the motorway and the cliff extending beyond towards Dundee
+- Volcanic hills with distinctive south-east facing scarps and braes - Important backdrop and setting to Strathmore, Perth, the lower Tay and the Carse of Gowrie - Accessible sport and recreation adjacent to the city of Perth, with prominent viewpoints at Kinnoull Hill and Moncreiffe Hill - Rich heritage of hill forts and castles and designed landscapes - · Hidden glens behind the braes, away from the more prominent hills - Characteristic hillfoot villages of the Carse of Gowrie, backed by the steep wooded Braes of the Carse - The drama of the cliffs, woodland and tower at Kinnoull Hill, high above the motorway and the cliff extending beyond towards Dundee

-Development pressures around the edge of Perth and Scone

-Changes in farm management for example use of agricultural plastics or construction of large farm buildings

-New buildings and small-scale settlement expansion in villages

-Wind energy and small-scale hydro schemes with their associated infrastructure
+- Development pressures around the edge of Perth and Scone - Changes in farm management for example use of agricultural plastics or construction of large farm buildings - New buildings and small-scale settlement expansion in villages - · Wind energy and solar farms with their associated infrastructure - Expansion of existing forestry

-Seek to manage and expand woodland cover with native and other appropriate species in glens thus strengthening the woodland network which already exists

-Ensure high design quality of new development in this landscape

-Ensure long-term maintenance of policy woodlands and designed landscapes, whether inventory-listed or otherwise, which make a strong contribution to this area

-Preserve distinctive character of small villages along the Braes of the Carse

-Ensure particular care in siting and design of potentially intrusive structures such as masts and wind turbines
+- Seek to manage and expand woodland cover with native and other appropriate species consistent with the UK Forestry Standard in glens thus strengthening the woodland network which already exists - Ensure high design quality of new development in this landscape - Ensure long-term maintenance of policy woodlands and designed landscapes, whether listed on an inventory or otherwise, which make a strong contribution to this area - Preserve distinctive character of small villages along the Braes of the Carse - Ensure particular care in siting and design of potentially intrusive structures such as masts and wind turbines

-Ochil Hills
+5.10 Ochil Hills

-This SLA includes the whole of the Ochil Hills range, which lies between Strathearn and the Loch Leven basin.
-The western Ochils are locally designated in neighbouring Stirling and Clackmannanshire, and this SLA extends this across the width of Perth and Kinross.
+This LLA includes the whole of the Ochil Hills range, which lies between Strathearn and the Loch Leven basin.
+The western Ochils are locally designated in neighbouring Stirling and Clackmannanshire, and this LLA extends this across the width of Perth and Kinross.

 The northern edge of the Ochils is formed by the Strathallan and Strathearn valleys.
-The boundary for the SLA is drawn along the A9 from Greenloaning, past Blackford to Gleneagles from where the railway line forms the boundary.
-The SLA therefore includes Dunning and Forteviot, from where the boundary runs along the B935 then along minor roads to Aberargie, then the A913 through Abernethy to the Council boundary at Newburgh.
+The boundary for the LLA is drawn along the A9 from Greenloaning, past Blackford to Gleneagles from where the railway line forms the boundary.
+The LLA therefore includes Dunning and Forteviot, from where the boundary runs along the B935 then along minor roads to Aberargie, then the A913 through Abernethy to the Council boundary at Newburgh.
 The Council boundary runs south over Pitmedden Forest then south west to Glenfarg.
-The south boundary of the SLA follows minor roads and tracks between Glenfarg and Carnbo, marking the line between enclosed farmland and unenclosed hills.
+The south boundary of the LLA follows minor roads and tracks between Glenfarg and Carnbo, marking the line between enclosed farmland and unenclosed hills.
 From Carnbo to Yetts o' Muckhart the boundary is drawn along the A91 at the foot of the hills.
-The western boundary follows the Council boundary across the hills and glens to Greenloaning, bordering the Western Ochils SLA in Stirling and the Ochil Hills SLA in Clackmannanshire.
+The western boundary follows the Council boundary across the hills and glens to Greenloaning, bordering the Western Ochils LLA in Stirling and the Ochil Hills LLA in Clackmannanshire.